The Best Kind Of Probiotic To Help Support Your Immune System, According To Functional MDs

 "They're also protective against harmful bacteria, like E. coli," Gandhi says.

-The Bifidobacteria (Bifidus) bacterium predominantly exists in the colon or large intestine.
+The Bifidobacteria (Bifidus) bacterium is most common in the colon or large intestine.
 They produce the short-chain fatty acid butyrate, which keeps colon cells functioning optimally, according to integrative internist Vincent Pedre, M.D.

 "Some colon studies show these bacteria help support the immune system and a healthy gut," Gandhi adds.*